 - Last, but not least, make a regular visit or just phone to show you care.

 By the same token, caregivers must take steps to prevent any negative effects from their truly admirable work.
 Caregivers must seek the help of a friend, support groups or a physician, before their struggles become severe.
 Here are some steps to take:

-Caregiving is praiseworthy, but lonely and challenging business – not for the faint of heart.
+Though caregiving is praiseworthy, caring for the caregiver must be prioritized as well.
+It is, in fact, lonely and challenging business – not for the faint of heart.
 However, if you make efforts to protect yourself while reaching out for help at the appropriate times, you will emerge healthy and fulfilled.
 Let me know if I can help!

 Anita Kamiel, R.N, M.P.S. is the founder and owner of David York Home Healthcare Agency and is fully acquainted with all factors related to eldercare services and the latest guidelines for seniors.
 She holds advanced degrees in gerontological administration and has experience in the field as a Nursing Supervisor in a nursing home.
 Anita has been in the business of home care for over 40 years starting out in an NYC Medicaid agency.
 Thirty years ago she realized the need for affordable, quality home health aide services provided and supervised by caring individuals, so she boldly opened David York Home Healthcare Agency in Brooklyn, New York.
-She is the mother of 4 and the grandmother of many and when she is not on adventures like safaris in Africa, she still works 6 days a week and runs to her workout classes 3 of those nights.
 You can contact her at 718.376.7755 or at www.davidyorkagency.com where she is happy to share her experience and help you through your home healthcare issues.